 Having slowly restructured its post-merger finances, reducing net debt for five consecutive years, the firm is now thriving.
 This year turnover rose again, by 11% to £230 million, while profit per equity partner soared by 23% over the half a million pound mark for the first time to reach £530,000.
 To celebrate £7.7 million in bonuses were paid out to staff.

-The firm is bigger than many realise, with ten offices in the UK and eight internationally, including exotic outposts in Bogota and Auckland.
-This year it expanded further via strategic alliances with firms in Germany, Australia, the US, Central America and Peru.
+DAC Beachcroft is bigger than many realise, with ten offices in the UK and eight internationally, including exotic outposts in Bogota and Auckland.
+Recently it has expanded further via strategic alliances with firms in Germany, Australia, the US, Central America and Peru.
 The focus is very much on insurance work, but DAC Beachcroft has branched out into more general litigation and commercial work over the years, with highly rated specialisms in healthcare and real estate practices.

 Another adds: “The level of training did vary from supervisor/department.
 However, I was very fortunate to be placed with supervisors who all invested a significant amount of time in my training and my exposure was generally consistently to very interesting and high level work.”

 A strength is the approachability of the partners.
 “I have actually called a supervisor Dad before,” one rookie quips.
+Another adds: “No one takes themselves too seriously.”
 Work/life balance is also very good, with DAC Beachcroft boasting some of the lowest hours of any major corporate law firm.
-According to our figures, the average leave the office time is just after 6pm (see below).
+According to our figures, the average leave the office time is 6:15pm.

 An area where the firm falls down is international secondments, which are rare to non-existent despite the firm’s impressive global coverage.
 However, around a quarter of rookies do client secondments.
 Destinations include AXA, AIG and Unilever.